rachitj/ds_salary_project/README.md

 * Data Science Image : https://www.google.com/url?sa=i&url=https%3A%2F%2Fwww.bioenergyconsult.com%2Fdata-science%2F&psig=AOvVaw1QknCF094B02tJctd6H3JG&ust=1596814771632000&source=images&cd=vfe&ved=0CAIQjRxqFwoTCNDFq-70husCFQAAAAAdAAAAABAD

 ## Credits
 Thanks Ken Jee for this project and your contribution to the community.
-The project idea and some of the codes have been cloned  from Jen Jee's github portfolio(as credited in the resurces).
+The project idea and some of the codes have been cloned  from Ken Jee's github portfolio(as credited in the resurces).
 I have modified the codes and added my analysis in the project. https://github.com/PlayingNumbers/ds_salary_proj/commits?author=PlayingNumbers